AlexanderGaul/xray_ct/README.md

 In the acquisition widget, the user can see the position of X-ray emitter and detector (who form an acquisition pose together) from three all axes.
-Using the keyboard arrow keys, the acquisition pose can be rotated all around the volume, the position of emitter and detector are updated accordingly.
+After clicking on one of the poses, the current acquisition pose can be rotated with the arrow keys.
 The user can also show the rays between the emitter and the pixels of the detector.

-The user can add and remove acquisition poses by clicking "store current pose" and "delete current pose".
-These poses are then used for reconstruction.
+The user can store the currently modified pose, for the use in the reconstruction, which means that a new pose that can be modified/stored again is generated.
+The currently modified pose can also be deleted, so the last stored pose becomes the new current pose.

+Poses can also be automatically generated.
+This is done by generating a certain amount of circles consisting of poses around the volume.
+These circles are themselves generated in a (half-)circle around the aquisition.
+The closer these circles get to the ends of this half circle the smaller the pose-circles get, which means that all the generated pose form a rough sphere.
+The user has to provide the number of circles and the (maximum) number of poses per circle.

 In experiments, we found out 30 circles of poses with 30 poses per circle (maximum) are sufficient to reconstruct all information of a 10x10x10 volume (using 40 iterations of CG for reconstruction).

-It would be cumbersome to enter all these poses manually - therefore we made it possible to generate poses these poses automatically.
-The user has to provide the number of circles and the number of poses per circle only.

 To simulate different real-world imaging setups in our software, we added the possibility to adjust the resolution and the size of the